How to hide and show controls

 Prerequisites

-1. Add a new EntityDataStore
+1. Add a decision table EntityDataStore

-• Add a new EntityDataStore, which will contain your decision table.
+• Add a new EntityDataStore

 my-entity-data-store: